machay/Olio/README.md

 - Not limiting a user to 5 images
 - More aesthetically pleasing view of pictures
 - Allowing users to upload headshots for portfolios
+- Allowing users to tag/caption their artwork
+- Search functionality